CXuesong/BotBuilder.Standard/CSharp/README_PORTABLE.md

 >   For Half Moon.
 Though I might have wandered much too far from the Tribe or the Clans.

 I wanted to run my bot on Linux with C#, so I need ASP.Net Core.
 After taking a look at Microsoft/BotBuilder#572 and Microsoft/BotBuilder#2289, I decided to migrate the library to .NET Standard, and at least, get it working in certain situations.
+This ported library set is maintained by an individual and is not official, thus I DO NOT SUGGEST YOU TO USE IT IN PRODUCTION ENVIRONMENT.
+Still, well, PR is welcomed ​:joy_cat:​

 In order to use the built library, I have uploaded it to NuGet.
-You may install its parts by run the following command in the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console)
+You may install its parts by running the following commands in the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console)

-​	To install `Microsoft.Bot.Connector for ASP.NET Core`
+​	To install `Microsoft.Bot.Connector` for ASP.NET Core

 ```powershell
 Install-Package CXuesong.Ported.Microsoft.Bot.Connector.AspNetCore -Pre